 Archaeological Threatened Sites.
 Archaeological sites are some of Virginia's most fragile resources.
 The Threatened Sites Program offers emergency funding for archaeological sites endangered by erosion, impending development, or vandalism.
-The program has saved archaeological remnants at 75-plus sites across Virginia, providing important information about our past that would have been lost.
+The program has saved archaeological remnants at sites across Virginia, providing important information about our past that would have been lost.

 Certified Local Government Grants.
 Certified Local Governments are eligible for grants that can be used to survey architectural and archaeological resources, prepare nominations to the National Register of Historic Places, create preservation planning documents and programs, create public education programs, and rehabilitate publicly owned buildings listed on the national register.